In Search of…

 We soon emerged from the trees and reached the main headland itself.
 After a quick hot chocolate from the Guardhouse Cafe, we explored the area.
 It was much windier up here on the exposed plateau, but the ocean panorama showed dramatic views of Tor Bay and beyond.

 If I may go on a slight historical tangent for a moment, I would be remiss not to mention the remains of two garrisoned forts located here at Berry Head.
 During the Napoleonic War, the sheltered waters of Tor Bay were used by the British fleet as an anchoring and resupply point, and the two forts were built between 1795 and 1806 to protect Brixham Harbour from the perceived threat of a French invasion.
-The Northern Fort housed 600 men plus cannons, while the Southern Fort contained a barracks, powder magazine, kitchen and storehouse, the ruins of which can still be explored.
+The Northern Fort housed 600 men plus cannons, while the Southern Fort contained a barracks, powder magazine, kitchen, and storehouse, the ruins of which can still be explored.

 There is also an unusual-looking lighthouse here on the headland.
-Indeed, at only 5 metres tall, it’s the shortest lighthouse in the country.
+At only 5 metres tall, it’s the shortest lighthouse in the country.
 However, because it’s situated on a clifftop a whopping 58 metres above sea level, it is simultaneously one of the highest!
 I suppose a lighthouse doesn’t require further elevation when it’s already on such a large headland.
 And the Berry Head lighthouse holds one more record: it’s also said to be the deepest lighthouse in the British Isles, for the optic was originally turned by the action of a weight falling down a 45-metre-deep shaft.

 But it’s probably the guillemot colony that Berry Head is most famous for.
 We heard these noisy birds before we saw them, their raucous calls being carried towards us by the wind.
-There were hundreds, if not thousands, of them.
+There were hundreds, if not thousands of them.
 Most were packed together on the rocky cliff below the Southern Fort – it’s the largest guillemot breeding colony on the south coast of England.
 These birds don’t build nests; they simply lay their single egg directly onto impossibly precarious ledges.
 Meanwhile, more guillemots were bobbing around on the ocean far below.
 Occasionally, a bird would launch itself from the cliff, its small wings beating frantically until it landed ungracefully (and often comically) in the sea.
 But although flying may be hard work for these black-and-white birds, they are superb swimmers, using their wings for propulsion as they zoom around underwater in pursuit of fish.

 If you’ve been reading our previous entries in this series, you may be aware that one of our target species, the cirl bunting, revealed itself very early on in our excursion to find them.
 This time, though, our target conveniently waited until almost the last possible moment.